 What Makes a Monochrome Logo Work?

-think about the Logos you remember the best?
-Even if they have some color in them, you instantly would recognize them for their shape even if they were done in black and white.
+Even if they have some color in them, you instantly would recognize them for their shape even if we did them in black and white.

 A logo that works in monochrome will be recognizable no matter what it’s printed on, no matter how it’s printed.
 Even if it was just stamped on with a rubber stamp, you’d recognize it.